Sharvil21/LinkedIn-Job-Postings/README.md

 the "run all" or "run code block" for each individual block, after the paths to the files in question have been updated.

+All Predictive Models created using R Programming Language.
+Data Cleaning was done using Microsoft Excels

 Dataset acquired from Kaggle:
 https://www.kaggle.com/datasets/rajatraj0502/linkedin-job-2023